Recommended English names

 http://www.plantlife.org.uk

-Plantlife International is the UK's leading charity dedicated to the conservation of wild plants in their natural habitats.
-Plantlife International hosts the secretariat for Planta Europa, the network of organisations working for plant conservation across Europe.
-The English name list has been incorporated into the BMS Fungal Records Database, the National Biodiversity Network and is also available as pdf on the BMS,
+The English name list has been incorporated into the BMS Fungal Records Database, the National Biodiversity Network and is also available as pdf on the BMS, British Mycological Society

-Kindly notice, I try to use as much as possible these recommended English names for fungi in the UK, as seen on the website of British Mycological Society or Plantlife.
+Kindly notice, I try to use as much as possible these recommended English names for fungi in the UK.
 Other names I use on my site are marked with *.
 Some species has not English name at all, or, I just don't know it yet.
 So, these nameless species are missing from the English version, but available on the international version with scientific (Latin) names, also maybe in Finnish, in Swedish and / or in Hungarian.

 Seppo Kytoharju, Finland